-Join Oliver Schinkten for an in-depth discussion in this video Use keywords and filters with Google Search, part of Teacher Tech Tips.
+Join Oliver Schinkten for an in-depth discussion in this video Use keywords and filters with Google Search, part of Teacher Tips Weekly.

 - The Internet has revolutionized the way we live our lives, as it gives us instant access to an enormous amount of information.
 One of the most important skills, and one we often overlook, though, is our ability to find valid and reliable information using the Internet.
 I'm Oliver Schinkten.
 Welcome to Teacher Tech Tips.
 This week, I want to raise awareness for the importance of teaching students how to effectively and efficiently find information online.
 The tool I'll be discussing is Google.
 Yep, the plain old search engine that has transformed everything.

 I want to share a quick story.
 A couple of years ago, at the high school I was teaching at, I decided to set up a fun activity for my students that would determine how well they could use the search engine.
 My goal was to set up a research tournament in which, each round, four students would face off against one another to answer a question that I posted in the front of the room.
 I created a tournament bracket, and determined that the first two students to find the correct answer would move on to the next round.
 These are the guidelines I had in the tournament.
 Four students participate at a time.

 Each student had a Chromebook.
 I posed a question at the front of the room, and the top two students from each round would advance to the next round.
 The class seemed excited to play, and once the four students at the top of the bracket were seated and ready to go, I posted the first question.
 This was the question: I challenge you to pause the video right now and use the Internet to try to find this answer.